Introduction: BEE Registration for Domestic Liquefied Petroleum Gas Stoves

 Energy efficiency labels are mandatory labels affixed to a registered product, describing its energy efficiency and consumption.
 A star rating, ranging from 1 to 5 in the ascending order of energy efficiency is provided to the permittee and products registered with the Bureau.

 A label period is a duration prescribed by BEE for which the star rating of a product is valid.
-When the label period for a particular product is revised by the department, the star rating calculation table and energy performance criteria for the product are also upgraded.
+When the labeling period for a particular product is revised by the department, the star rating calculation table and energy performance criteria for the product are also upgraded.